qdev-dk-archive/matlab-qd/Tutorial.md

 also offers classes that will let you run basic measurements with ease.
 First we will look at two simple classes that we will use later.

-The class `qd.data.Store` exist to create empty directorties in some base folder into which data can be stored.
+The class `qd.data.Store` exist to create empty directories in some base folder into which data can be stored.

 ```matlab